The Executive Remuneration Review: Italy

 Any type of compensation, including fringe benefits, cash-settled awards and equity-settled awards, earned by Italian tax-resident workers is generally characterised as employment income4 subject to Italian personal income tax (IRPEF)5 and to social security charges (see Section II.ii), at ordinary rates, as follows:

 - awards granted to Italian tax-resident employees pursuant to cash-settled awards are generally subject to IRPEF upon payment, on the entire amount received; and

-- awards granted to Italian tax-resident employees pursuant to equity-settled awards are generally subject to IRPEF at ordinary rates on the amount equal to the difference between the award's fair market value6 and the purchase or subscription price, if any;7 equity-settled awards are generally subject to tax upon the actual delivery of the relevant financial instruments.8
+- awards granted to Italian tax-resident employees pursuant to equity-settled awards are generally subject to IRPEF at ordinary rates on the amount equal to the difference between the award's fair market value6 and the purchase or subscription price, if any;7 equity-settled awards are generally subject to tax upon grant or the actual delivery of the relevant financial instruments.8

-With respect to the direct investment option, as anticipated, Article 60 of Law Decree No. 50 of 24 April 2017 specifically addresses the tax regime applicable to carried interest-type of incentives awarded to executives; subject to certain conditions being met, income derived by executives and directors from carried interest or sweet equity-like financial instruments is taxed as financial income (i.e., dividends or capital gains, as the case may be) and not as employment income, resulting in a reduction of the applicable tax rate from roughly 46 per cent to generally 26 per cent, which is the rate applicable to investments in securities generating passive income.
+With respect to the direct investment option, as anticipated, Article 60 of Law Decree No. 50 of 24 April 2017 specifically addresses the tax regime applicable to carried interest type of incentives awarded to executives; subject to certain conditions being met, income derived by executives and directors from carried interest or sweet equity-like financial instruments is taxed as financial income (i.e., dividends or capital gains, as the case may be) and not as employment income, resulting in a reduction of the applicable tax rate from roughly 46 per cent to generally 26 per cent, which is the rate applicable to investments in securities generating passive income.